namtoki/English/stock/03_modifier/conjunction.md

 - Can I get a glass of wine, please?
 We are terribly sorry, but we’ve run out of wine.
 In that case, I’ll have a beer.
 - In which case (※ Literary expression)
 - simply put
+  - Simply put, he doesn't like sports.
 - (let's) say
+  - Let's say I invest a hundred dollars now, how mucch will I be able to make in a year?
 - Toward the end of ..
 - Speaking of summer, where did you go this year?
 - Talking of soccer, Did you watch the game yesterday?